Saying One, “Whoever finds the meaning of these sayings will not experience death.”

 Thomas is always depicted as young, perhaps innocent.

-The final teaching discipline of the Way is knowledge-wisdom, which tempers and gives substance to both love and forgiveness, as well as faith.
-For the acolyte, the final phase of Nazarene priestly training dealt with parable understanding.
-The teacher would provide instruction as to the meaning and wisdom contained within the parable.* These parable teachings later became one staple of Jesus’ ministry.
+For the acolyte, one final phase of Nazarene priestly training dealt with parable understanding.
+Wisdom teachings are presented at this time as well.
+The discipline of the Way requires a fundamental assertion into knowledge.
+The rabbi would provide instruction as to the meaning and wisdom contained within the parable.* These parable teachings later became one staple of Jesus’ ministry.

 *Astronomical and astrological teaching also occurred, the threads of which might be viewed in the Book of Enoch.
 See, Matt.
 2.2, “…his star in the east.”
-Mark 14.51,52, refers to the young man clothed in linen.
-Linen is worn during certain teaching, instruction, or ceremonies.
-The nakedness is a reference to being open to God and the instruction being received.
+Mark 14.51-52, refers to the young man clothed in linen.
+Linen is worn when certain teaching, instruction, or ceremonies are conducted.
+The nakedness symbolizes being open to God and open to the instruction being received.
 This form of ceremony and teaching was common throughout the middle-east.
 Astrological instruction would occur at night, for obvious reasons.

 The Way is an active teaching, one that is realized and practiced.
-Sowing good seed, speaking from the spirit (the Word), and prayer, form the main body of the practice of the Way, for that may lead us to realization and confirm that realization into our lives.
+Sowing good seed, speaking from the spirit (the Word), and prayer, form the main body of the practice of the Way, for that may lead us to realization and confirmation.
 James 1.22-27, gives the jist of Jesus’ true intent, (22) “But be ye doers of the word, and not hearers only, deceiving your own selves.”
-But further, Jesus expects us to become familiar with the kingdom within.
-He points to the kingdom often.
+But further, Jesus expects us to become familiar with the kingdom within and points to the kingdom often.
 In short, Jesus walked in this spirit-relationship, and brought the Father into the life experience.

 God is interested in you, and until some inner inspection occurs many other revelations will remain blocked.
 There are numerous examples of Jesus directing such an inspection.